 Get as much as you can for free

 It’s amazing what’s around for free if you look hard enough.
-Try sites like Freecyle and Snaffle Up for free furniture, books, clothes, homeware, garden items and more that are being given away by people in your area.
+Try sites like Freecyle for free furniture, books, clothes, homeware, garden items and more that are being given away by people in your area.

 Also, take advantage of all free entertainment in your area.
 Use the library for free books, magazines and even talks.
 Check your local council’s website to see what they’re offering or do a quick search for ‘free events’ on Google.

 The majority of broadband deals demand a landline although 95% of us would manage without one.
 However, if you live in central or north London you can get a standalone broadband service from Relish for just £20 a month.